Everything You Need To Know About Mouse Poop

 When you detect mouse poop in your home, you should be worried about more than the mice eating your food.
 You need to worry about them building nests in your walls, damage to your home, and damage to your health, too.

-Mice are known to spread diseases, viruses, and bacterial illnesses that can make you, your kids, and your pets sick.
+Mice are known to spread diseases, viruses, and bacterial illnesses that can harm you, your kids, and your pets.
 Mice carry salmonella, hantavirus, leptospirosis, hemorrhagic fever, and rat-bite fever.
-If you have pets, mice can bite them and give them fleas, too.

 Cleaning Mouse Poop